Joseph Kamel

-Joseph Kamel (born 1 June 1996), is an Egyptian singer, he moved to France when he was thirteen.
+Joseph Kamel (born 1 June 1996), is an Egyptian singer who moved to France when he was thirteen.
 After the release of his self-titled debut EP he found success.
 His single "Beau", featuring Julien Doré, has over 10 million YouTube views since its release in 2023.

 Early life and travels

 Kamel was born on 1 June 1996 in Cairo, Egypt.
 His mother was a doctor doing humanitarian work and his father was an international consultant.
-Joseph took an interest in music, often inspired by Egyptian culture and went to France when he was thirteen.
+Joseph took an interest in music, often inspired by Egyptian culture and moved to France when he was thirteen.
 Shortly afterwards he began writing songs and playing guitar.
 While living in France, the genre of music Joseph Kamel performed was heavily inspired by music rooted in nouvelle scène française.

 Career

 2021–present: Debut and The Voice Kids Belgique

 Kamel found substantial recognition in 2021 after the release of his eponymous debut EP which features five singles.
 His second EP, Rendez-vous was released in 2022.
 He released his debut album, Miroirs, on 27 October 2023.
 The album features guest appearances from fellow musicians Julien Doré and Mentissa.

 In 2024, he began a tour around France, performing numerous singles from his discography.

-In 2025, Kamel will be a coach on The Voice Kids Belgique alongside Matthew Irons, Alice on the Roof, and Typh Barrow.
+Since 2025, Kamel has been a coach on The Voice Kids Belgique alongside Matthew Irons, Alice on the Roof, and Typh Barrow.